Rubus cuneifolius

 - Leaf Description:

-- Leaves are densely white-hairy beneath.
-The leaflets are broadest beyond the middle and have somewhat rounded tips.
+- The compound leaves are densely white-hairy beneath.
+There are 3 leaflets that are broadest beyond the middle and have somewhat rounded tips.
 The leaves also tend to have a distinctive pleated look to them.

 -